YuliaZamriy/USAPL/README.md

 Best attempt is selected and summed into **Total**.
 To compare lifters across weight classes, Wilks Score (**Points**) is calculated.

-## Goals of this analysis

-### Overview

-I am competing in 2017 Raw Nationals (my third competition of that level) and I need to determine my attempts ahead of time to structure the peaking cycle.
-There are rules of thumb that I had used in the past (for example, first attempt should be the weight that I can relatively easy do for 3 reps in one set).
-But I want to use the data to get some insights on how the best lifters do their own attempt selection.
-Maybe there is something that I can use for myself.

-### Main caveats

-While analyzing this database, I need to keep the below in mind:

-- No data about meet preparation for all other lifters.
-Hence, I don't know how long their training cycle was, how often they trained, their best in the gym lifts.

-- No data about lifters' state during the competition: did they do a big water cut? were they injured? were they in strong/focused mental state? etc.

-- No data about their coaches and training programs

-All of the above are very big determinants of the performance during the competition.
-Hence, I will need to keep that in my mind while interpreting the results.
-However, I do have this data for myself.
-Hence, I can combine qualitative data from my personal training with this analysis to figure out my own attempt selection strategy.

 ### What is USAPL Raw National competition?

 It is conducted once a year in October.
 Lifters need to qualify by competing in USAPL-sanctioned meet